Off-Campus Programs

 Credits: 5

-Course tuition for adult enrollments is capped at $750 for up to 20 credits of work experience and career internship courses.
+Course tuition for adult enrollments is capped at $875 per school year (September to August) for up to 20 credits of Work Experience and Career Internship courses.

 Enrolling in a Career Internship

-- Your off-campus coordinator will verify you have the mandatory prerequisite, and a part-time/full-time job or volunteer placement.
-To enrol in a career internship course—like all off-campus education courses—contact your off-campus coordinator.
+- Your VVS Off-Campus Coordinator will verify you have the mandatory prerequisite, and a part-time/full-time job or volunteer placement.

 - Once approved, you may submit your application for a career internship through Vista Virtual School’s online registration.